ethersphere/SWIPs/SWIPs/swip-reward-investors.md

   - Redeem BZZv1 to DAI.
   - Call `shutdown()` on the bonding curve.
   - Send the DAI to the Swarm Foundation

+The amount of DAI recovered will be much less than the market capitalization.
+A typical market capitalization estimate assumes that every BZZ token is worth the same amount.
+However, this is not how the bonding curve works.
+The first 62.5M BZZ tokens are worth less than 0.32 DAI per token.
+From 62.5M to 65.625M, BZZ tokens are worth less than 1.38 DAI.
+And so on.
+For example, when I checked just now, the market cap is 33.4M DAI with 63.4M BZZ tokens, but the bonding curve contract only contains 1.6M DAI.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for SWIPs that are affecting changes to data and message formats.
 Other SWIPs can choose to include links to test cases if applicable.-->